wojodesign/simplecart-js/README.md

 `{ view: "increment" , label: false , text: "+" }`

 will have a link that increments the quantity.
+Setting the `label:false` will hide the label for the view.
 You can specify the text of the link with that `text:` attribute.

 You can add `view: "currency"` to format the column as currency (see the currency section on more information on currency formatting).